apm78/timerextension/README.md

 ## License & Author

 Add-on is distributed under Apache License 2.0.
-For license terms, see LICENSE.txt.
+For license terms, see LICENSE.

 TimerExtension is written by Axel P. Meier, akquinet engineering GmbH